Links

 Type of funding: Grants, Core grants, Programmatic, Awards, and Scholarships.

-The Pulitzer Center on Crisis Reporting is an American news media organization established in 2006 that sponsors independent reporting on global issues that other media outlets are less willing or able to undertake on their own.
+The Pulitzer Center on Crisis Reporting is an American news media organisation established in 2006 that sponsors independent reporting on global issues that other media outlets are less willing or able to undertake on their own.
 The center's goal is to raise the standard of coverage of international systemic crises, and to do so in a way that engages both the broad public and government policymakers.

 Priorities related to media development and journalism: The Pulitzer Center raises awareness of underreported global issues through direct support for quality journalism across all media platforms and a unique program of education and public outreach.